51做厙

 6:30 pm: DeNaples Center, McIlhenny Ballroom

-For her outstanding contributions to literature and the medical humanities, Brandy Schillace, Ph.D., is the recipient of the 2024 Royden B. Davis, S.J., Distinguished Author Award.
-Her work continues to enrich our understanding of the human experience and the role of medicine in shaping our lives and societies.
+For his luminous contributions to American letters and his enduring witness to the immigrant and working-class heritage of Northeastern Pennsylvania, Andrew Krivák is the recipient of the 2027 Royden B. Davis, S.J., Distinguished Author Award.
+His work continues to enrich our understanding of family, faith, memory, and the landscapes that shape us.